Using a Whip

 Do’s and Don’ts

-If you want to perfect the control of a whip you have to be always practicing.
-Even when you are not using it.
-Practice at least 30 minutes each day, even when you become proficient.
-Otherwise, your skill will wane and your respect for the whip will wane putting you and your subjects at risk.
+If you want to perfect the control of a whip, you have to be always practice.
+Even when you are not using it, practice at least 30 minutes each day, even when you become proficient.
+Otherwise, your skill will wane, and your respect for the whip will wane, putting you and your subjects at risk.

 Never use the whip when someone is within its reach that could be hurt from it.
 (Unless they specifically want it.)
 This is one activity when a SAFE WORD is a must.
 If the recipient utters it, stop immediately.
-The general approach is for the recipient to state “start”, “slow-up”, ”more intensity, please”, “back down” or “stop”.
-Tempo should be controlled by the recipients in most SM scenes.
+The general approach is for the recipient to state “start,” “slow-up,” more intensity, please,” “back down,” or “stop.”
+The tempo should be controlled by the recipients in most SM scenes.
 You will learn the recipient and how to get the WOW as you progress from gentle to stronger and then back to gentle, then a little stronger, … and gentle again.

-It takes practice … practice, and more practice; particularly if you want to control the whip and become proficient to the point of blowing the recipient’s mind.
-The more practice you have the more you will learn control, and more you learn, the more skilled you will become.
+It takes practice … practice and more practice, particularly if you want to control the whip and become proficient to the point of blowing the recipient’s mind.
+The more practice you have, the more you will learn control, and the more you learn, the more skilled you will become.
 These skills take as much dedication as any martial art.
 Using them to excite and enthrall the recipient is the essence of a true dom.
 The skills and discipline learning this are very useful in non-SM contexts as well!